 Instil or restore a 'Sense of Meaningfulness'.
-LDI members will endeavour to recognise, maintain, restore or instil a 'sense of meaningfulness'.
+LDI members are encouraged to endeavour to recognise, maintain, restore or instil a 'sense of meaningfulness'.

-LDI members advocate the regeneration of neglected, abused or threatened landscapes recognising the uniqueness of cultural landscapes and considering the genius loci, identifying the key features of the landscape perceived as being critical to its 'significance of place'.
+LDI members are encouraged to advocate the regeneration of neglected, abused or threatened landscapes recognising the uniqueness of cultural landscapes and considering the genius loci, identifying the key features of the landscape perceived as being critical to its 'significance of place'.